jeanhaley32/AppleFindMyDeviceDetector/README.md

 # findmydevicescanner
-A script that detects bluetooth broadcasting Apple devices and shows if they are "FindMy" devices.
+A script that detects Bluetooth broadcasting Apple devices and shows if they are "FindMy" devices.